-MSD is providing this letter as certification of the submittal of the revised Sewer Overflow Response Protocol (SORP), dated February 28, 2023.
+MSD is providing this letter as certification of the submittal of the revised Sewer Overflow Response Protocol (SORP), dated February 28, 2024, within 15 days of incorporation of the update.

-I certify under penalty of law that this document and all attachments were prepared under our direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering such information, the information submitted is, to the best of my knowledge and belief, true, accurate and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.